durax-0xf/tf2-trader-extension/README.md

 ## Features of `tf2-trader.user.js`
 - **Adds buttons to open items on various trading platforms**:
-  - **STN Trading**: Opens the item on STNTrading from Backpack.tf as the source.
+  - **STNTrading**: Adds buttons to open the item on STNTrading from Backpack.tf as the source and vice versa.
-  - **Marketplace.tf**: Opens the item on Marketplace.tf from Backpack.tf as the source.
+  - **Marketplace.tf**: Adds buttons to open the item on Marketplace.tf from Backpack.tf as the source.
-  - **Effect Wiki and Unusual Wiki**: Opens the effect and unusual wiki pages for the item.
+  - **Effect Wiki and Unusual Wiki**: Adds buttons for effect and unusual wiki pages for the item.
+  - **Scrap.tf**: Adds button to open an unusuals on Backpack.tf from the auction page.
 - **Select all items in Scrap.tf inventory**: Adds a button to select all items in your Scrap.tf inventory.
 - **Displays pure key count in Steam inventory**: Shows the total number of pure keys in your Steam inventory.